Jaja Kalan: Demography

-Most of the people are from Schedule Caste which constitutes 46.68% of total population in Jaja Kalan.
+Most of the people are from Schedule Caste which constitutes 46.68% of total population in Jajja Kalan.
 The town does not have any Schedule Tribe population.

 As per census 2011, 326 people were engaged in work activities, 298 males and 28 females.
 73.01% workers describe their work as main work and 26.99% workers are involved in marginal activity providing livelihood for less than six months.

 Transport

 Goraya railway station is the nearest train station.
 Phagwara Junction train station is 19.3 km from the village.
 The village is 40 km from the domestic airport in Ludhiana, and the nearest international airport is in Chandigarh.
 The Sri Guru Ram Dass Jee International Airport is the second-nearest airport, 135 km away in Amritsar.